iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 Each of the big new features and improvements deserve a separate blog post.
 We will be posting more - please stay in touch.

-I hope our the most active users will find time to check the DVC pre release version and provide their feeback.
+I hope our the most active users will find time to check the DVC pre-release version and provide their feeback.
 The installation instruction is [on our website](https://dvc.org/doc/install/pre-release).